Serving Akron, Cleveland, Canton & the rest of NorthEast OHio

 lightbulb hack job

 We see a lot of weird “DIY” fix-ups in homes, and this one is a great example of that.
 Here you can see a light bulb fastened to a wooden beam in an attic by large strips of packing tape.
 We totally understand it’s important to see what’s going on in the attic when you’re up there, but perhaps packing tape is not the thing that’s supposed to keep the light secure.
 Not to mention how this looks “ratchet” (as the cool kids say).

 The perfect name for this one, in our opinion.
-Take a look at the photo below and see if you agree.
+Take a look at the photo to the right and see if you agree.
 Wood bits, cardboard, pink insulation shreds everywhere… The pink panther would be truly terrified if he saw this mess.
 This is surely the doing of rodents, living in this attic and hoping to build nests with the material.
 To top it off, the brown lumps in the midst of the chaos?
 Those aren’t chocolate bars, that’s for sure.
 One of the worst messes we’ve seen in an attic.
 We pray yours does not look like this!

 Water, water, everywhere

 Our inspectors use something called a “moisture meter” when they do general home inspections.
 It’s a device that measures the moistures in walls and ceilings that may not be visible to the human eye.

 Pretty cool, right?
 The not-so-cool part is the meter on this one is in the red.
 The little hand is all the way to the right and off the charts.
 This means the moisture levels in that area of the ceiling are sky-high.